lmorelato/cordova-sqlite-storage-helper/README.md

 # Cordova SQlite storage helper
 Helper tools for Cordova-sqlite-storage see: https://github.com/litehelpers/Cordova-sqlite-storage.

-This tool allows using SQLite storage for mobile devices and web browsers.
-Its mechanism automatically selects the way needed for open databases using cordova-sqlite-storage plugin or the WebSQL implementation, depending on the platform.
+This tool allows using SQLite storage for mobile devices or web browsers.
+Its mechanism automatically selects the way needed for open databases using cordova-sqlite-storage plugin or WebSQL implementation, depending on the platform.

 ## Installation
 Add the folowing scripts in your page: